 The Company considers highly liquid investments with maturities from the date of purchase of three months or less to be cash equivalents.
-The Company had cash, cash equivalents and short-term investments of \$14.7 million and \$18.4 million at March 31, 2007 and December 31, 2006, respectively.
+The Company had cash, cash equivalents and short-term investments of \$14.1 million and \$18.4 million at June 30, 2007 and December 31, 2006, respectively.
 Cash equivalents are invested in money market funds and commercial paper.
-Short-term investments are invested in corporate bonds and commercial paper.
+Short-term investments are invested in corporate bonds and commercial paper and have an average contractual maturity of approximately 6 months as of June 30, 2007.
 The fair value of the funds approximated their cost.